 closely related to the information given in the various versions of the

 That all depends however on the bottom bracket being

 "standard", which means that it must measure between 68 and 73 mm from

 one side to the other.
 You can estimate this very

-approximately by waving a set of calipers in its general direction
+approximately by waving a ruler in its general

 before the crankshaft and pedals have been removed, but it is a good

 Bafang motor unit is M33×1.5.
 The motor is held